 How long are business loan terms?

-Intermediate and long-term loans often have repayment periods between three and 10 years.
-If you take out an SBA loan, you may even have 25 years to pay off the loan.
+Intermediate and long-term loans often have repayment periods between two and 10 years.
+If you take out an SBA loan, you may even have as much as 25 years to pay off the loan in some cases.

 Can you get a business loan with no down payment?